rabahalishah/devops-learning-notes/README.md

 Here you can see we have single OS and a container engine that is managing all different applications on a single machine.

+Containers are isolated environments that runs application in isolated environment.
 Its same as shipping the application to the friend in a conatiner that will contain all the resources that will be required to run that application.
 This container will make sure that the application run correctly in the friends machine.

 Now Docker is a tool/Container Platform that helps us creating, managing and scaling containers.